-They are fantastic to use in areas where your chickens can’t free range.
-You can walk them on the leash to give them exercise; this will help to keep them healthy.
+They are fantastic to use in areas where your chickens can’t free-range.
+You can walk them on a leash to give them exercise; this will help to keep them healthy.

 So, what exactly is a chicken harness, how do they work and are they a good idea?